Table of Contents Show

 1.2.
 Past Experiences with Conflicts

-It is believed that an individual having conflict avoidance might have gone through some traumatic conflicts experienced in the past that have made them avoid fights at all costs.
+It is believed that an individual who avoids conflict might have gone through some traumatic conflicts experienced in the past that have made them avoid fights at all costs.

 1.3.
 Steering the Conflict Away